readium/architecture/streamer/parser/metadata.md

 The `description` of a publication is a key whose value is a string in plain text.

 The string is the value of the `<dc:description>` element.

-## Publisher

-The `publisher` of a publication is a key whose value is a string.

-The string is the value of the `<dc:publisher>` element.

 ## Publication Date